fommil/fpmortals/manuscript/under-review.md

 ### Optimisations

-A big advantage of using a simplified subset of the Scala language to represent data structures is that tooling can optimise the JVM bytecode representation.
+A big advantage of using a simplified subset of the Scala language to represent data type is that tooling can optimise the JVM bytecode representation.
 For example, [stalagmite](https://github.com/fommil/stalagmite) can pack `Boolean` and `Option` fields into an `Array[Byte]`, cache instances, memoise `hashCode`, optimise `equals`, enforce validation, use `@switch` statements when pattern matching, and much more.
-These optimisations are not generally applicable to OOP `class` data structures that may be managing state, throwing exceptions, or providing adhoc method implementations and pattern extractors.
+These optimisations are not generally applicable to OOP `class` data type that may be managing state, throwing exceptions, or providing adhoc method implementations and pattern extractors.

 ### Generic Representation

-We hinted that product is synonymous with tuple and coproduct is synonymous with nested `Either`.
+We showed that product is synonymous with tuple and coproduct is synonymous with nested `Either`.
 The [shapeless](https://github.com/milessabin/shapeless) library takes this duality to the extreme and introduces a representation that is *generic* for all ADTs: